spiffe/spiffe/standards/SPIFFE-ID.md

 The SPIFFE ID and the public key (if present) MUST be included in a portion of the payload which is signed.
 If a public key is included, then the corresponding private key is retained by the entity to which the SVID has been issued, and is used to prove ownership of the SVID itself.

-An SVID MAY include information beyond what is described here.
-It is assumed, however, that the SPIFFE signing authority has validated all information contained within the SVID prior to issuing it.
+Individual SVID specifications MAY require or otherwise allow information to be included in an SVID beyond what is described here.
+The nature of the included information may or may not be strictly defined by the relevant SPIFFE specification - for example, the JWT-SVID specification allows users to include arbitrary information inside the SVID itself.
+In cases where this additional information is not explicitly specified by the relevant SVID specification, operators should exercise caution when using this information as input to a security decision, particularly if the SVID being validated belongs to a different trust domain.
+Please see the security considerations section for more information.

 ### 3.3.
 SVID Format
 An SVID is not itself a document type.
 Many document formats exist already which fulfil the needs of a SPIFFE SVID, and we do not wish to re-invent those formats.
 Instead, we define a set of format-specific specifications which standardize the encoding of SVID information.